- View All The Highgrove Shop

 Is there a restaurant?

-The Orchard Tea Room serves a selection of freshly made hot and cold meals including soups, sandwiches, cakes and pastries.
+The Orchard Tea Room serves a selection of freshly made hot and cold meals including soups, sandwiches, cakes and pastries for guests after their garden tours.

 If your tour or event includes dining in the Orchard Tea Room, please advise us prior to your visit should you have any special dietary requirements.